University of Otago

 In the laboratory course you will detect, identify or enumerate microorganisms or their metabolic products in food and apply this knowledge to food product and processing evaluation.
 Over the 4-week lab course you will:

-1. isolate and enumerate coliform bacteria from food (week 1 and 2)
+2. Isolate and enumerate coliform bacteria from food and water

 Course prerequisites